centreon/centreon-documentation/cloud/monitoring/pluginpacks.md

   Some packs also contain [discovery rules](discovery/introduction).

-To get an up-to-date list of all Plugin Packs with their respective monitoring procedure, please refer to the section on [Plugin Packs](../integrations/plugin-packs/introduction).

 ## What do I need to do to be able to use a Plugin Pack?

 ### Checking the monitoring procedure